8 New Year’s Resolutions for Records Managers

 5. Go back to the “Why”

-Why do you do Records Management?
+Why do we do Records Management?
+How about Information Governance?
+Knowledge Management?
 It may sound silly, but not everyone can answer that.
 Is it to reduce risk or is it to comply with legislation?
 Is it to ensure that it’s possible to find important information easily?
-Whatever the reason your organization has for Records Management, keep the reason front and center.
-Focusing on “the Why” will provide you with important guidance for moving forward.
+We need to know the reasons for what we do, and keep the big goals front and center.
+Focusing on “the Why” will provide us with important guidance for moving forward.

 4. Learn some SQL